Premier Foods

 Premier Foods plc is a British food manufacturer headquartered in St Albans, Hertfordshire.
-The group owns many well-known brands, including Mr Kipling, Ambrosia, Bird's Custard, Angel Delight, Homepride cooking sauces, Lyons, Sharwood's, Loyd Grossman sauces, Oxo, Bisto, Batchelors and Plantastic.
+The group owns many well-known brands, including Mr Kipling, Ambrosia, Bird's Custard, Angel Delight, Homepride cooking sauces, Lyons, Sharwood's, Loyd Grossman sauces, Oxo, Bisto, Batchelors, Vesta meals and Plantastic.
 Premier Foods also produce cakes under the Cadbury's name, using the brand under licence.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Formation

 The company was founded by Harry Solomon and David Thompson in London in 1975 as Hillsdown Holdings.
 The name came from Thompson's house, Hillsdown.
 His son Richard Thompson worked for his father after his education at Haileybury.
 In 1981 it acquired Lockwood Foods Ltd which was in administrative receivership.
 In May 1987, David Thompson stepped down from Hillsdown Holdings, selling 50% of his shares and became a non executive director.
 In April 1989 he sold all of his shares.

 In 1986, it bought various food businesses from Beechams and in 1990 it acquired Premier Brands, the MBO led by Paul Judge of Cadbury Schweppes' Foods and Other Products divisions which included Typhoo and Cadbury's drinks.

 It was bought by the private equity company Hicks, Muse, Tate and Furst in 1999.
 In 2002, it bought Nestlé's ambient foods business.
 It was first listed on the London Stock Exchange in 2004.